-- (d) A Personnel and Burden Carrier is considered unattended when the operator is 25 ft.
+- 5.4.4 A carrier is considered unattended when the operator is 25 ft.
 (7.6 m) or more from the carrier which remains in his view, or whenever the operator leaves the carrier and it is not within his view.
-When the operator of a Personnel and Burden Carrier is dismounted and within 25 ft.
-(7.6 m) of the carrier still in his view, he still must have controls neutralized, and brakes set to prevent movement. - (e) Maintain a safe distance from the edge of ramps and plataforms. - (f) Use only approved Personnel and Burden Carriers in hazardous locations. - (g) Report all accidents involving personnel, building structures, and equipment. - (h) Operators shall not add to, or modify, the Personnel or Burden Carrier. - (i) Five aisles, access to stairways, and fire equipment shall be kept clear. - (j) Operators and personnel shall be warned of the hazards of long hair and loose clothing.
+When the operator is dismounted and within 25 ft.
+(7.6 m) of the carrier still in his view, he still must have controls neutralized, and parking brake(s) set to prevent movement. - 5.4.5 Maintain a safe distance from the edge of ramps and platforms. - 5.4.6 Use only approved carriers in hazardous locations, as defined in the appropriate safety standards. - 5.4.7 Report all accidents involving personnel, building structures, and equipment. - 5.4.8 Operators shall not add to, or modify, the carrier. - 5.4.9 Carriers shall not be parked or left unattended such that they block or obstruct fire aisles, access to stairways, or fire equipment.